 The diagram below shows the per capita GDP(ppp-$) of the same five countries and the world average.
 The current wealth of South Korea is more than three times the one of Indonesia.

 The next diagram (below) shows Climate Debt of the five countries calculated as percentage of GDP(ppp-$), annually since 2000.
 See the updated ‘Ranking‘.

-South Korea’s area-change since 1990 in Forrest Cover, Primary Forests and Marine Protection are shown in the diagrams below.
+South Korea’s area-change since 1990 in Forrest Cover and Primary Forests are shown in the diagram below.
 The South Korean loss of the precious Primary Forests since 1990 is more than one-fifth.
 The total loss of Forest Cover and Primary Forests since 1990, accounts for around 10% of the current South Korean Climate Debt.